AlexsLemonade/refinebio-processor-documentation/compendia.md

 We could call this function and assert that the resulting job context is set up correctly, or it might make more sense to just test `smashing_utils.process_frames_for_key` in the util test file.

-Secondly, and most importantly we shoud definitely test the massive function `_perform_imputation`.
+Secondly, and most importantly we should definitely test the massive function `_perform_imputation`.
 Right now our tests just verify that the pipeline ran successfully and that the `compendium_result` exists.
-We should try to figure out a way to actually verify that the `compenium_result` looks the way it should.
+We should try to figure out a way to actually verify that the `compendium_result` looks the way it should.